hnrck/blog/content/posts/2020-06-13-1-legacy-c-in-modern-cpp.md

 // ...
 ```

-As well as moving the memory in the move of the wrappers:
+As well as moving the memory in the move constructor / assignment of the wrappers:
 ```C++
 class OldPimplWrapper final {
 // ...